graphprotocol/graph-node/docs/getting-started.md

   file: ./schema.graphql
 ```

-### 1.3 Create a Subgraph Project and Generate Types
+### 1.3 Create a Subgraph Project and Generate TypesFDT60
 Once you have the `subgraph.yaml` manifest and the `./schema.graphql` file, you are ready to use the Graph CLI to set up the subgraph directory.
 The Graph CLI is a command-line tool that contains helpful commands for deploying the subgraphs.
 Before continuing with this guide, please go to the [Graph CLI README](https://github.com/graphprotocol/graph-cli/) and follow the instructions up to Step 7 for setting up the subgraph directory.

 Once you run `yarn codegen` as outlined in the [Graph CLI README](https://github.com/graphprotocol/graph-cli/), you are ready to create the mappings.